gammaspire/f2p_starhunter_bot/README.md

 * $remove f2p_world
     * will remove any held backup star in the JSON file which corresponds to the world (which acts as a unique identifier, since there can only be one star per world).

+* $backups
+    * will print all current backup stars in the held_stars.json file

 ## Miscellaneous Commands List